 Recently, I had an opportunity to hear from a third grader and a high school senior.
 Both of these young people described interactions with their teachers.
 The senior explained how her Advanced Placement teacher quit, while the third grader explained how his teacher “did the best she could” during the pandemic.
 In both examples, neither teacher was prepared for remote learning, and in fact, they needed more support from their leaders.
 If we don’t address the needs of teachers, we will lose more to the profession.
 Now is the time to ask, collaborate, and expect results.

-Professional development not practiced doesn’t create a return on investment for teachers, students, or the district.
+Professional development not practiced doesn’t create a return on investment for teachers, students, or schools.
 Teachers should be able to support all students (regardless of their tier), and all professional development taken should lead to this as the primary goal.

 3. Planning and Next Steps

-Coherence mapping is one of the best ways to link and identify gaps in instruction.
-Currently, I’m working with several districts across the country in this process, which has proven to be even more valuable now as a result of the unpredictable changes in learning we all have endured over the last year.
+Coherence mapping is one of the best ways to develop a pathway to reach school improvement goals.
+Currently, I’m working with several US school districts in this process, which has proven to be even more valuable now as a result of the unpredictable changes in learning we all have endured over the last few years.
 Similar to strategic planning, I developed an approach to use as a litmus test to determine what we continue, change, or eliminate all together.
 As you develop a strategic plan, ask yourself:

 Having a plan for the sake of having a plan doesn’t do anyone any good if it’s not achieving your anticipated goals.
 Now more than ever, educators should feel empowered to make decisions which prove beneficial to encourage differentiation and independent student learning.

 But more importantly, ensure equity for all is inclusive and available to accommodate all stakeholders.
-In the U.S., schools provide public education for all students.
-But we have to do better at safeguarding so that all students have what is needed to ensure they can access the learning in the way that fits them best!
+We have to do better at safeguarding so that all students have what is needed to ensure they can access the learning in the way that fits them best!

-We all need each other, and in spite of this horrific tragedy, I believe hope and revelation around the changes in education that needed to happen will now manifest in such a way so that all students will be the beneficiaries of quality and equitable learning.
+We all need each other, and I believe hope and revelation around the changes in education that needed to happen will now manifest in such a way so that all students will be the beneficiaries of quality and equitable learning.

-Watch a recording of a webinar featuring HMH’s Dr. Amanda Patterson and ICLE’s Garth Harries to learn more about the key challenges and solutions in helping district leaders close the COVID learning gap.
+Watch a recording of a webinar featuring Dr. Amanda Patterson and Center for Modern School’s Garth Harries to learn more about the key challenges and solutions in helping leaders close a learning gap.